crowdsecurity/hub/collections/crowdsecurity/postfix.md

  * postscreen rb attempt blacklist

-This collection mostly aims at getting a similar spam protection as the normal fail2ban postfix configuration although postcreen log management isn't included by default by fail2ban.
+This collection mostly aims at getting a similar spam protection as the normal fail2ban postfix configuration although postscreen log management isn't included by default by fail2ban.